envelope-project/laik/doc/design/Layouts.md

 ### Lexicographical Layout

-Lexicographical layout, with separate allocations/sections for slices with different tags.
+Lexicographical layout, with separate allocations/sections for ranges with different tags.

 ## Link to Source